AN INTEGRATED SOCIOECONOMIC DEVELOPMENT STRATEGY

 - Provision of affordable housing combined with sustainable employment opportunities;

 - A reduction in the conflict between tourism demands and local community needs.
 Because the region would be aspiring to set standards for the world in environmental and social consciousness, its marketing would promote that as the reason for visiting the region.
-This would lead to a change in the type and attitudes of those attracted towards greater sensitivity and sympathy with the local culture.
+This would lead to a change in the type of visitor attracted and encourage attitudes of greater sensitivity and sympathy with the local culture.

 - Learning new ways that are smarter, kinder, healthier, more fun and allow for everyone to be a winner.

 • Establish a first model development to be established as a pilot that will trial a diversity of technologies and techniques.
 In this way a first round of development guidelines, best practices and some benchmarks can be determined that will inform the setting of local government planning controls and will be of assistance to those considering or intending to pursue this settlement option.